-We have manually tested 100+ VPN connections with various VPN providers (NordVPN, Mullvad, PrivateInternetAccess, IVPN, and StrongVPN), various locations, and VPN protocols (WireGuard, OpenVPN UDP, and OpenVPN TCP).
-The objective was to find out whether WireGuard was faster OpenVPN.
+We have manually tested 100+ VPN connections with various VPN providers (NordVPN, Mullvad, PrivateInternetAccess, IVPN, and StrongVPN), various VPN locations, and VPN protocols (WireGuard, OpenVPN UDP, and OpenVPN TCP).
+The objective was to find out whether WireGuard was faster than OpenVPN.
 Still, we also observed that both OpenVPN and WireGuard were, sometimes, faster than the baseline, the speed of the Internet connection without VPN (check the testing methodology and observations for more details).

 For about 29% of the download tests, the Internet connection speed without VPN was slower than the one with a VPN, meaning that it was lower than one of the VPN protocols tested.